samreen-19/BookVerse-Source/README.md

 - **Frontend:** Deployed on [Netlify](https://www.netlify.com/).
 For deployment, follow Netlify’s deployment guide.
 - **Backend:** Deployed on [Render](https://render.com/).
 For deployment, follow Render’s deployment guide.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.